ouspg/CryptoCourse/Week7Exercises/readme.md

 # Week 6 Exercises

-This week’s exercises focus on hard problems and the RSA cryptosystem.
+This week’s exercises focus on Diffie-Hellman and elliptic curves.

 You can find related information from the book in pages 163-199.